 And Maritime Pine Bark Extract additional health benefits include preventing the accumulation of oxidatively damaged proteins.
 Which may reduce the risk of diseases like Parkinson’s, Alzheimer’s, and Huntington’s.

 As one of the best nootropics around, this adaptogen helps reduce stress and fatigue, increase energy, alertness and stamina, while boosting mental performance under periods of chronic stress.

 Research shows Rhodiola Rosea can increase attention to detail-oriented tasks by improving concentration over a prolonged period.
 Making it one of the best nootropics for studying.

-One more reason to add Rhodiola Rosea to your nootropic stack – it helps reduce the inflammatory C-reactive protein.
+One more reason to add Rhodiola Rosea extract to your nootropic stack – it helps reduce the inflammatory C-reactive protein.
 And salidroside, one of many components of this incredible herb, protects neurons from oxidative stress-induced cell death.